khanhninhnguyen/PMLSeg/Examples.md/Example2.md

     #> 1 2010-07-19      2010-07-19    1        0     1
     #> 2 2011-09-28      2011-08-23    2        6     1

-Note that the distance between the 2nd CP (index=636) and the nearest Metadata (index=600) excludes the NA values (up to 630): 636 - 631 = 5.
+Note that the distance between the estimated date of the 2nd CP (2011-09-28) and nearest Metadata (2011-08-23) excludes the NA values, hence `np = 5` and the CP is validated.

-Hence both CPs are validated.

     PlotSeg(OneSeries = OneSeries, SegRes = seg, FunctPart = FALSE, Metadata = Metadata, Validated_CP_Meta = valid)